 How long does it take?

-- Structural integrity of septic tank and d-box (or of cesspool).
+- Structural integrity of septic tank and d-box (or cesspool)

-- Water records from the previous 2 years.
+- Water records from the previous two years

 If I have a cesspool, will it automatically fail?

-For how long is a Title 5 valid?
+How long is a Title V inspection valid?